Roszakos/speedcube-timer/README.md

     `php artisan migrate`

-- Seed the database with dunmmy data, it also creates a test account with verified email (optional)
+- Seed the database with dummy data, it also creates a test account with verified email (optional)

     `php artisan db:seed`